Objective: FIX OIL CONSUMPTION PROBLEM

 I won’t be covering every single step.
 I’m going to try and highlight some of the key things that are maybe less obvious.
 I’m trying to avoid writing a book.

-1: From above, remove the upstream O2 sensor from the exhaust.
+1: From above, remove the upstream O2 sensor from the exhaust (skip this step on Celicas).
 It does not need to be unplugged.
 This is removed to gain access to the exhaust manifold bolt.
 From below the car, remove exhaust manifold bolts (2) and mounting bolt (1) between engine and manifold.
+I usually get this bolt with a 24" extension and a swivel socket from the passanger side wheel well.
 You are done under the car for the rest of part 2.

 2: Disconnect and pull the cruise control and plug wires over the driver side of engine bay.
 Disconnect the PCV valve and breather tube from the valve cover.